 In Golden Worship, on Friday at 2.45pm, children who have earned 15 gold tokens are rewarded with a certificate.
 Their names also go into a box and there is a prize draw at the end of each half term.
 Annually awards are shared at the end of year leaver’s service for children who have made an exceptional effort or contribution to the life of the school throughout the year.

-We expect all children to wear school uniform and the items suggested have been chosen for safety, comfort, smartness and easy care.
-Jewellery should not be worn in school with the exception of flat-faced watches and stud earrings, though these must be removed for Games and PE.
+We expect all children to wear school uniform and the items suggested have been chosen for safety, comfort, smartness and ease of care.
+Jewellery should not be worn in school with the exception of flat-faced watches and stud earrings, though these must be removed for PE and swimming.

 There are a variety of teaching methods used in the classroom, depending on the subject taught and the age of the children.